 Many types of professionals stand to benefit from attending Rally, including:

 If you’re interested in taking your ideas to the next level, we highly recommend checking out our website to see what is in store for this year’s Rally Conference.
-There, you’ll be able to see things like our run of show, and learn more about our pitch competition.
-You should also mark your calendar for August 29-31 and get registered while there are still spots available.
+There, you’ll be able to see things like our agenda, and learn more about our pitch competition.
+You should also mark your calendar and get registered while there are still spots available.

 Don’t miss out on the next wave of innovation.
-Rally around innovation this year with us, at Rally 2023!
+Rally around innovation this year with us, at Rally!